27 Top Things to do in Homer Alaska

 7. Tack a dollar to a wall in Salty Dawg Saloon

 A visit to Homer without having a beer at the Salty Dawg Saloon doesn’t count.
 So be sure to visit this iconic spot, known for the thousands of dollar bills signed by visitors and tacked to the walls.
 This practice began many years ago when a visitor pinned a dollar to the wall and stated that his friend would stop by later.
 The dollar was meant to buy the friend a drink.
 The Salty Dawg was one of the first cabins built in 1897, and soon after Homer became a town site.
 It served as the first post office, a railroad station, a grocery store, and a coal mining office for twenty years.
 The place has a fantastic atmosphere and super friendly staff.

 Our tip: The building is old and unheated so it can be cold inside.
 Even on a warm day, take an extra sweatshirt inside for a pleasant time with a beer.
 The Salty Dawg Saloon is open year-round, in the summer, opening at 10 am for early birds, and stays open late.

 Homer is famous for its Homer Boat Harbor, which looks very attractive in the background, with mountains and glaciers reflecting on the surface of Kachemak Bay.
 One of the best things to do for free is a stroll through the Homer marina, along the docks at the harbor.
 During the summer peak months, the harbor serves up to 1,500 boats.
-Our second favorite port in Alaska, which impresses with its location, is Valdez.
+Valdez is our second favorite port in Alaska, which impresses us with its location.